docker-archive/go-p9p/README.md

 For information on usage, please see the [GoDoc](https://godoc.org/github.com/docker/go-p9p).

+Refer to [9P's documentation](http://9p.cat-v.org/documentation) for more details on the protocol.

 ## Copyright and license

 Copyright © 2015 Docker, Inc. go-p9p is licensed under the Apache License,